Is It Waterproof or Just Water-Resistant?

 A 200-meter water-resistant regatta is the best watch for sailing, as it can withstand shallow diving and physically demanding water sports.
 Beyond the 200-meter water resistance are diving watches, which conform to ISO 6425 regulations.
 These are overkill for sailing (unless you plan on going spear-fishing on the seafloor).

-As you have guessed, waterproof watches are only resistant to accidental water splashes and should not be seriously considered for sailing expeditions.
+As you have guessed, waterproof watches are only resistant to accidental water splashes and should not be seriously considered as the best sailing watches for sailing expeditions.

 The watch you take has to conform to the type of on-water activities you have planned.